kanggunh/NBA-Analysis/README.md

 ---

 Welcome to my NBA player stats analysis project.
-This project aim to provide a comprehensive understanding performance and its impact on team success in the fast-paced world of professional basketball.
+This project aims to provide a comprehensive understanding of performance and its impact on team success in the fast-paced world of professional basketball.
 I will be using data from [kaggle - NBA Player Stats Dataset for the 2023-2024](https://www.kaggle.com/datasets/bryanchungweather/nba-player-stats-dataset-for-the-2023-2024).

 #### Table of Content
 - Data Cleaning and Pre-processing